cfuchs12345/server-manager/README.md

     services:
       timeseriesdb:
         image: questdb/questdb:latest
+        container_name: server-manager-questdb
+        restart: always
+        # should only be accessible for the host itself, so we bind it to localhost
+        environment:
+          - QDB_HTTP_BIND_TO=127.0.0.1:9000
         # network also has to be host here - cannot combine bridge and host network.
 And the server has to stay in network mode host due to Wake On Lan - see comment for server container
         network_mode: host
-        # should only be accessible for the host itself, so we bind it to localhost
-        environment:
-          - QDB_HTTP_BIND_TO=127.0.0.1:9000

       server:
         image: docker.registry.lan:5000/afoxdocker/docker-server-manager